Mark 12: The resurrection and marriage

-Jesus' opponents now switch to the Sadducees, who deny the idea of the resurrection of the dead.
+The opposition to Jesus now moves to the Sadducees, who deny the idea of the resurrection of the dead.
 The Sadducees only accepted the five books of the Torah as divinely inspired.
-The Jewish Levirate law or Yibbum (Deuteronomy 25:5) states that if a man dies and his wife has not had a son, his brother must marry her.
-The Sadducees quote an example of a woman has had seven husbands in this manner: [if there were a resurrection], who would she be married to when they all are resurrected from the dead?
+The Jewish Levirate law, or Yibbum, states that if a man dies and his wife has not had a son, his brother must marry her.
+The Sadducees quote an example of a woman who has had seven husbands in this manner: [if there were a resurrection], who would she be married to when they all are resurrected from the dead?

-Jesus says they do not understand "the scriptures and the power of God", and states that after the resurrection no one will be married, "... they will be like the angels in heaven.
-Now about the dead rising: have you not read in the book of Moses, in the account of the bush, how God said to him, 'I am (emphasis added) the God of Abraham, the God of Isaac, and the God of Jacob'?
+Jesus says that the Sadducees are "in error" on two grounds, because they do not understand "either the scriptures or God’s power".
+George Maclear notes that Jesus deals with the latter point first, stating that after the resurrection of the dead, no one will be married, "... they will be like the angels in heaven".
+The Sadducees also denied the existence of angels and spirits.
+Turning then to scriptural content about the dead rising, Jesus continues: have you not read in the book of Moses, in the account of the bush, how God said to him, 'I am (emphasis added) the God of Abraham, the God of Isaac, and the God of Jacob'?
 He is not the God of the dead, but of the living.
-You are badly (or greatly) mistaken!"
-(25-27) The story of the burning bush is found in Exodus 3 i.e. within the biblical texts acknowledged by the Sadducees.
+You are badly (or greatly) mistaken!" (verses 25–27) The story of the burning bush is found in Exodus 3, i.e. within the biblical texts acknowledged by the Sadducees.
+Maclear adds that Jesus' reply "embraces the whole area of their unbelief".